michaelfester/docs/docs/reference/computed-columns/experimental-code-column.md

 ### It's Experimental 😉

 We built this feature to learn which computed columns we should add to Glide.
 The Experimental Code column could change drastically, or we could even remove it.
-We encourage you to play with it but we don’t recommend building mission-critical functionality with it just yet.
+We encourage you to play with it but we don't recommend building mission-critical functionality with it just yet.

 ### Support